 Why is using push notifications better than receiving codes via SMS?

 Receiving Two-Step codes via SMS is bad for two reasons: 1) you are required to have good cellular reception to receive the code, and 2) codes sent via SMS can be compromised by man-in-the-middle attacks.
-Push notifications don't require you to be connected to the internet or to mobile data, this means you can always get a code when you need one!
+Push notifications don't require you to be connected to mobile data, you only need internet.
+This means that anywhere there's wifi, you can always get a code when you need one!

 Can I use two-step without a network or mobile data connection?